nimiththomas/MyAnime/README.md

 This is an Android application for browsing and discovering new anime.

-myanine apk file is provided in apks folder if you wish to try the app
+myanime apk file is provided in apks folder if you wish to try the app

 ## Architecture